-The COVID-19 hotel impact has led to an unprecedented loss in revenue and in employment.
+The COVID-19 pandemic has led to an unprecedented loss in revenue and in employment.
 It has changed the way that hotels conduct business and has changed the customer hotel experience drastically.
 It is essential that those within the hospitality industry adapt in response to the changes brought on by the COVID-19 pandemic.
 The unique issues posed by the Coronavirus demands unique solutions and while the effects of the virus have been highly negative, it has led to a creative boom that has changed the employee and guest experience forever.
 If hotels are going to thrive in the midst of a global crisis that has crippled the industry, then it’s crucial to adapt and create solutions in order to survive in this new normal.

 Enhanced Hotel Cleaning Standards